 The same thing happens when you are looking for a mobile app development partner.
 To find a company for effective and long-term collaboration, you should organize the search process meticulously, as if you were indeed looking for a love partner.

 To compare the companies on equal terms, it’s better to provide all of them with a document containing the same information and questions.
 Usually, companies prepare a Request for Information (RFI), a Request for Quotation (RFQ), or a Request for Proposal (RFP) document.
 Each of them has its own specifics and is used in concrete situations.

 RFI, or Request for Information, is like a basic screening.
-You request the information about the potential vendors — history, portfolio — and give a brief overview of your business challenge.
-Based on the responses to this document, you will select companies for the next round of negotiations.
+You request information about the potential vendors — history, portfolio — and give a brief overview of your business challenge.
+Based on the responses to this document, you will select app development companies for the next round of negotiations.

-RFI is ideal when you are looking for some general information or don’t have any concrete ideas about a solution.
+RFI is ideal when you are looking for some general information or don’t have any well-defined ideas about a solution.

-RFP, a Request for Proposal, often follows the RFI, but could also be a stand-alone document.
-It is more specific in its requirements and the requested information about the vendors.
-RFP should contain enough context so that potential vendors could provide some solutions.
+RFP, a Request for Proposal, often follows the RFI but could also be a stand-alone document.
+A mobile app RFP is more specific in its requirements and the requested information about the vendors.
+RFP should contain enough context so that potential app development vendors could provide some solutions.
 In the end, you may get feedback and different takes on the task at hand.